Boston Cruises

 Another indoor attraction is the Museum of Fine Arts.
 Highlights of the collection include Egyptian artifacts, French impressionist paintings, Japanese pottery, and American art by masters like John Singer Sargent.

 Learn more about the best of Boston vacations.
-It's my favorite American city -- full of life and energy.
+It's a favorite American city.